purplevarun/vk-video/readme.md

+# video chat application
-## install these :
+## uses : peer to peer connection and websockets
-1. express
-2. ejs
-3. uuid
-4. socket.io